Request a Consultation

 How do I avoid a home sale falling through at the last minute?

 Auction eliminates the primary reasons residential sales fall apart.
 Registered bidders are pre-qualified before the auction.
 The winning bidder enters a binding contract at close of auction.
-There are no financing contingencies that unravel two weeks before closing, no post-inspection renegotiations, and no buyer who changes their mind after you've already made your own plans.
+There are no financing contingencies that unravel two weeks before closing, no post-inspection renegotiations, and no buyer who changes their mind after you have already made your own plans.
 Auction gives you a committed buyer and a defined path to closing.

 Do I need to make repairs or updates before selling at auction?

-Tell Us About Your Property
+Tell Us About the Property

 Location, property type, and any details about your situation — timeline pressures, unique features, or anything that would help us understand what you're working with.
 The more context you give us, the more useful our first conversation will be.